YK7188/YK_Lab/01-ConditionalAccess-troubleshoot/README.md

 4. Confirm that the device has joined to Entra ID.
 ![3 proofonPC](https://github.com/user-attachments/assets/fd64bc9b-8b26-4bb0-be66-19802f216db7)

-5. It appears on Intune too, as Auto Enrollment is on.
+5. The device is automatically enrolled into Intune because MDM automatic enrollment is enabled for all users.
 ![6 Autoenrollment](https://github.com/user-attachments/assets/a76d5272-d43e-4c39-ac3e-cac5759de7ba)

-## Step2
+## Policy Configuration

 1. Configure compliance policy to require the device to have Antivirus turned on.